risie/reimagine-learning/app/README.md

 1. **A Google Cloud Storage Service Account**
    - Download the service account credentials as a JSON file (`service-account.json`) from the [Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts).
    - Place the `service-account.json` file in the project directory or specify its path via an environment variable.
+Give the account the same permissions to use vertex ai.

 2. **Environment Variables**
    - The app requires several environment variables for configuration (such as API keys, storage bucket name, etc.).
    - Refer to your team or project documentation for the specific variables required.
    - You can set these variables in your shell, or use a `.env` file if supported.

-3. **Docker (for container usage)**
-   - Ensure Docker is installed and running on your system: [Get Docker](https://docs.docker.com/get-docker/)

 ---